What’s New in Houston?

 We’re thrilled more neighborhoods are now connected to our growing hotel package downtown,” said Mistretta.

 Traveling into or out of Hobby International Airport?
 Well, you’re in luck!
-Southwest Airlines is spending $150 million to upgrade the airport into Houston’s second international gateway.
-The renovations including an additional parking garage, new concourse, and expanded terminal are expected to be complete at the end of the year.
-Southwest will start international service out of Houston Hobby in October to bring in more tourists from Mexico and other countries.
+Southwest Airlines spent $150 million to upgrade the airport into Houston’s second international gateway.
+The renovations included an additional parking garage, new concourse, and expanded terminal.
+Southwest started international service out of Houston Hobby in October to bring in more tourists from Mexico and other countries.

 Don’t hesitate to book a trip to Houston — the city continues to create and renovate for this year and next and is a noteworthy destination for people of all ages.